-- ACT Composite score or super score of 24 OR - Top 10% of their graduating class with a 3.00 GPA (on a 4.00 scale).
+- 1. ACT Composite score or super score of 24 OR - 2.
+Top 10% of their graduating class with a 3.00 GPA (on a 4.00 scale).

-The scholarship covers full tuition up to 16 credit hours and is renewable up to four semesters (excluding summers) provided the recipient successfully completes the following:
+The scholarship covers full tuition and is renewable for up to four semesters (excluding summers) provided the recipient successfully completes the following:

-- a minimum of 15 credit hours per semester (excluding developmental courses) each semester AND - maintains a cumulative GPA of 3.00 each semester.
+- 1. a minimum of 15 credit hours per semester (excluding developmental courses) each semester - 2.
+AND - 3. maintains a cumulative GPA of 3.00 each semester.